The universal theme selector, forgotten to the ages

 Media features

-In recent years it has become increasingly common to use the built-in @media-queries to control CSS.
+-queries to control CSS.
 This lets users select their preferred scheme exactly once, and then (hopefully) have all websites conform to this preference.
-This is achieved through the prefers-color-scheme media feature, which currently supports light and dark as its settings.
+This is achieved through the prefers-color-scheme

-Another query one can use is the prefers-contrast feature, which lets users define either more or less as the contrast value.
+as the contrast value.
 As of writing this article, this is considered experimental however.

-There are some caveats though.
-Most users probably don't know this option even exists.
-In Firefox as far as I could tell the only way to force the browser set the theme preference to dark was through the about:config page, which is pretty much for power users only.
+page, which is pretty much for power users only.
 However, I think what browsers do nowadays is propagate your OS colour scheme preference.
 In addition, it doesn't seem you can set this preference on a page-by-page preference without some kind of extension.

 Blast from the past: alternative style sheets

 Long before either one of these media features existed however, there was another option user agents had in their arsenal, that has been largely forgotten/abandoned.
 Pages can provide a list of alternative style sheets, among which the user can select one.
-If you are reading this on Firefox, you can test the feature out for yourself *right now* by navigating to the view > page style menu. (altvy) though I must warn you, it is crazy!
+If you are reading this on Firefox, you can test the feature out for yourself *right now* by navigating to the view > page style menu. (alt → v → y) though I must warn you, it is crazy!

 Pretty neat, huh?
 Why were these abandoned, then?
 I have no idea, but Chrome dropped support for them in early 2009 with the release of Chrome 49, so it's probably the same story as with mathml.